Louisiana License Plate Lookup

 Vehicle look-ups aren't restricted to vehicles personally owned; it even transcends look-ups for a suspicious vehicle on the road, or out of curiosity to look up a car you might like.

-Yes, it is.
-We do not give out the private information of the vehicle owner which conforms with the Driver’s Privacy Protection Act (DPPA)’s restriction on disclosing private information of a car owner.
+You might be wondering if we are breaching anyone's privacy, and if this is against the law.
+Rest assured that we do not give out the private information of the vehicle owner which conforms with the Driver’s Privacy Protection Act (DPPA)’s restriction on disclosing private information of a car owner.
 Moreover, the Freedom of Information Act (FOIA) grants individuals the right to access information collected by the government.

-If you have suspicions over a certain vehicle you see, don't hesitate to perform a quick look up.
+In fact, if you have suspicions over a certain vehicle you see, don't hesitate to perform a quick look up.
 VinFreeCheck guarantees you 100% reliable data taken from officially registered sources such as NMVTIS.
 Go ahead and run a free check on that vehicle!

 State Based Informational Guides